 At its most philosophical level, shared language makes collaboration possible.
-In previous iterations of the Nomenclature Report, this collaboration was primarily between faculty and the administrators of the student information systems, which was certainly important and beneficial for the U of S. However, our Academic Nomenclature needs to evolve alongside our information systems and be flexible enough to encourage the changes in academic programming that are developing throughout campus.
-In particular, our second Integrated Plan emphasizes Inter-Unit Collaboration as part of its goal to work across boundaries, and stresses that "Universities will be encouraged to develop innovative, interdisciplinary teaching and research programs that address societal issues and respond to the needs and interests of today's learners."
-The existing Nomenclature policies increasingly do not facilitate these objectives, and so the guiding philosophy of this policy document is that we can improve our academic programs by clarifying and revising the nomenclature that we use to communicate across campus.
+In previous iterations of the Nomenclature Report, this collaboration was primarily between instructors and the administrators of the student information systems, which was certainly important and beneficial for the U of S. However, our Academic Nomenclature needs to evolve alongside our student information systems and be flexible enough to encourage the changes in academic programming that are developing throughout campus.
+In particular, the Innovation in Academic Programs and Services Area of Focus in our Third Integrated Plan emphasizes the need to offer compelling, engaging, challenging academic programs which are creatively designed, are grounded in interdisciplinarity and broad global perspectives, are informed by the scholarship of discovery, utilize new methodologies and approaches, provide future-oriented professional education and address areas of societal need.
+The existing Nomenclature Report increasingly does not facilitate these objectives, and so the guiding philosophy of this policy document is that we can improve our academic programs by clarifying and revising the nomenclature that we use to communicate across campus.